-Overall Catch Success Rate All Species Combined 62%Numbers at a glance: Billfish 38%, Dorado 7%, Other 38%.
+Overall Catch Success Rate All Species Combined 65%

-Based the Catches of Pisces Sportfishing by Tracy Ehrenberg
+Based on the catches of Pisces Sportfishing by Tracy Ehrenberg.